skrysm/ide-settings/settings/Visual Studio/README.md

 Via `Tools` -> `Options...`:

 * Environment
+   * Accounts
+      * Uncheck "Synchronize settings across devices when signed into Visual Studio" (see below for explanation)
    * Import and Export Settings
       * Select appropriate folder for auto-save (file name: `CurrentSettings`)
    * Tabs and Windows